inform-us/requirements_specifications/informus/rules/Airway Plan.md

 TBC weekly percentage of patients who have an airway plan.

+1. This is a weekly percentage (p-chart) SPC
+2. Week defined as Monday 00:00 – Sunday 23:59
+3. Calculate the number of patients who have been present on the unit in the week
+4. Calculate the number of patients who have been present on the unit in the week who have had at least one airway plan documented at any point in their admission.
+In other words... a patient admitted during a particular week who has an ICU stay that spans over more than that week may have an airway plan documented the following week after their week of admission.
+These patients should be included in the
-Numerator = patients present in the current week who have had at least one airway plan during ICU admission
+5. Numerator = patients present in the current week who have had at least one airway plan during ICU admission

-Denominator = Patients present in the current week
+6. Denominator = Patients present in the current week

 ---
 ## APPENDIX - unused flow sheets, discard after code review